andrewli06/org.thisisrc.ribbon/README.md

-# Ribbon
+# THISISRC Backend
-Ribbon is the codename for the API used on [www.thisisrc.org]thisisrc.org.
-Ribbon is written in Express using TypeScript.
+API used on [www.thisisrc.org]thisisrc.org.
+Written in Express using TypeScript.

 ## Routes